seintun/rapidmixology-nodejs/README.md

 - save their favorite or pick recommended drinks on their next visit

 - Cafè owner
-- looking to reach and market their presence
+- looking to reach and market their presenceq
 - facilitates and personalizes customer experience
 - decreas wait-time and overheads for ordering process